grafana/cog/package_templates/php/README.md

 ## Maturity

+The code in this repository should be considered as "public preview" and is actively developed and maintained by Engineering teams at Grafana.

+While this repository is stable enough to be used in production environments, occasional breaking changes can be expected.

-> [!WARNING]
+> [!NOTE]
-> The code in this repository should be considered experimental.
-Documentation is only available alongside the code.
-It comes with no support, but we are keen to receive feedback and suggestions on how to improve it, though we cannot commit to resolution of any particular issue.

-Grafana Labs defines experimental features as follows:

-> Projects and features in the Experimental stage are supported only by the Engineering teams; on-call support is not available.
-Documentation is either limited or not provided outside of code comments.
-No SLA is provided.
+> Bugs and issues are handled solely by Engineering teams.
+On-call support or SLAs are not available.
->
-> Experimental projects or features are primarily intended for open source engineers who want to participate in ensuring systems stability, and to gain consensus and approval for open source governance projects.
->
-> Projects and features in the Experimental phase are not meant to be used in production environments, and the risks are unknown/high.

 ## License